NEONScience/NEON-Data-Skills/_posts/2014-10-27-1_lidar_derived-data-products.md

     plot(chm)

 	#Overlay the centroid points and the stem locations on the CHM plot
-	#HINT: help(points) to see all of the options for plotting points. for example, cex = point size
+	#HINT: help(points) to see all of the options for plotting points.
+	#for example, cex = point size
     points(centroids$easting,centroids$northing, pch=19, cex = 2,col = 2)
     points(insitu_dat$easting,insitu_dat$northing, pch=19, cex=.5)

-##Spatial Data Need a Coordinate Reference System - CRS
+**Spatial Data Need a Coordinate Reference System - CRS**

 Next, assign a CRS to our insitu data. the CRS is information that allows a program like QGIS to determine where the data are located, in the world. <a href="http://www.sco.wisc.edu/coordinate-reference-systems/coordinate-reference-systems.html" target="_blank">Read more about CRSs here</a>

-	## Create a spatial ponts object using the CRS (coordinate reference system) from the CHM and apply it to our plot centroid data.
+	# Create a spatial ponts object using the CRS (coordinate
+	#reference system) from the CHM and apply it to our plot centroid data.
 	#In this case, we know these data are all in the same projection
 	centroid_sp <- SpatialPoints(centroids[,4:3],proj4string =CRS(as.character(chm@crs)) )

-### Extract CMH data within 20 m radius of each centroid.
+**Extract CMH data within 20 m radius of each centroid.**

+There are a few ways to go about this task.
+If your plots are circular, then the extract tool will do the job on it's own!
+However, if you'd like to use a shapefile that contains the plot boundaries OR if your boundaries are rectangular, you might consider a variation of the code below.

 	# Insitu sampling took place within 40m x 40m square plots.
     # Note that below will return a list, so we can extract via lapply
     cent_ovr <- extract(chm,centroid_sp,buffer = 20)

+**Variation Two -- Extract CHM values Using a Shapefile**

+If your plot boundaries are saved in a shapefile, you can use the code below.
+There are two shapefiles in the folder named "PlotCentroid_Shapefile" within the zip file that you downloaded at the top of this page.

+	#extract CHM data using polygon boundaries from a shapefile
+	squarePlot <- readShapePoly("InSitu_Data/SJERPlotCentroids_Buffer.shp")
+	v <- extract(chm, squarePlot, weights=FALSE, fun=max)

+**Variation Three -- Derive Square Plot boundaries, then CHM values Using a Shapefile** For more on this, see the [activity](../../working-with-field-data/Field-Data-Polygons-From-Centroids/ "Polygons")

-### Create new dataframe by pulling the CHM max value found within the 20m radius from each plot centroid location
+**Create new dataframe by pulling the CHM max value found within the 20m radius from each plot centroid location**

 	centroids$overlay <- unlist(lapply(cent_ovr,max))

 	#find the max and 95th percentile value for all trees within each plot